skycommand/AdminScripts/README.md

 ## Time

-1. `Firmware time is UTC.reg`: Causes Windows to interpret the real-time clock as UTC time.
+1. `Firmware time is UTC.reg`: Configures Windows to interpret the real-time clock as UTC time.
 Ordinarily, Windows interprets it as the local time correponding to the time zone you've selected.
-This is in contrast to most Linux distros that interpret it as UTC.
+Most Linux distros that interpret it as UTC, so you may need this script if you multi-boot a Linux distro along Windows.
 After applying this, restart the computer.

 ## Unicode test suite

 A group of PNG images with multilingual file names.
 This set is intended to represent a practical real-world use of Unicode.

 See [its documentation](Unicode%20test%20suite/README.md).